SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/L - k-Nearest Neighbor Classifier.md

 ## Notes

-- $k$-NN Classifiers are lazy learners as it does not build models explicitly.
+- $k$-NN Classifiers are lazy learners as they do not explicitly build models.
 - *Training* is very efficient but classifying unknown test instances is relatively expensive.